pimsmath/one-two-syzygy/README.md

 This files references
 [./infrastructure/prod/terragrunt.hcl](./infrastructure/prod/terragrunt.hcl)
 which defines an s3 bucket to hold the tfstate file.
 This should be customized to use an s3 bucket you control.
+Before `apply`-ing, check the configuration of your `worker_group` configuration in the corresponding [terraform module](https://github.com/pimsmath/k8s-syzygy-eks).
+A typical configuration includes a group with labels and taints to make sure that only user pods are run.

 ```bash
 $ terragrunt init